GardenGroupUO/Adsorber/Documentation/source/Part_B_Adsorb_Adsorbates_to_System.rst

 How to automate the copying of these ``xyz`` files: Using ``copy_files_from_folder_B_to_C.py``
 ----------------------------------------------------------------------------------------------

-This can be laborious, so for this reason I have created another python script called ``copy_files_from_folder_B_to_C.py`` which can copy the relevant files for you.
+The process of choosing which binding sites to use for adsorbating adsorbates to can be a laborious process.
+For this reason, I have created another python script called ``copy_files_from_folder_B_to_C.py`` which can copy the relevant files for you.
 An example of this is shown below:

 .. code-block:: python